on humanism and environmental crisis

 That dangle!.”

 Eve’s three kids follow bellowed Auntie, trying to catch up with her, laughing and tumbling.
-Mel, Fiona, and little Sophia just 4 years old.
+Mel, Fiona, and little Sophia who is just 4 years old.

 Danka runs and sings her song “who need the berries”.
 On the “jungle” and “dangle” she jumps very high, landing on both feet into a deep squat.